-The part-time adult TASE inspectors are trained and updated on TASE protocols.
-Adult TASE inspectors train the youth inspectors, utilizing the training manual and role playing typical inspections.
+Adult TASE inspectors train the youth inspectors, utilizing the training manual and roleplaying typical inspections.
 Youth inspectors shadow and observe veteran youth inspectors until they are comfortable in conducting inspections.
-The youth inspectors are recruited from schools, churches, referrals from youth inspectors, and other youth organizations, b.
-Procedural
+The youth inspectors are recruited from schools, churches, referrals from youth inspectors, and other youth organizations.

 - 6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? - a.
-Legal Yes No (If Yes, please describe.)
+Legal b.
+Procedural b.
+Procedural